A flavour of being a member of Chelmsford Golf Club

 Individually, Club juniors have won a number of county honours during the past few years.
 A number of our boys and girls have represented the club at both County and National levels and we have also been lucky enough to see Lloyd Kennedy, Jack Hiluta, Andrew Pestell, Lucy Clarke, Jack Clarke and others go on to make their way in the professional ranks.

-The Junior Section has grown over the last few years, with our Professionals Mark and Andy working closely with them to improve their development as golfers and ultimately their social presence both on and off the course.
+The Junior Section has grown over the last few years, with our Professionals Mark, Andy and Alice working closely with them to improve their development as golfers and ultimately their social presence both on and off the course.

 Members can join the Seniors Section from the age of 55 and it is one of the most active in the Club.
 While there is no formality to the section – there are no regular competitions run purely for seniors – the members of the section form the backbone of a number of the swindles at the club, especially those that meet and play midweek.